 Scientists have advised farmers to carry out integrated farming and agroforestry as a way of coping with the effects of climatic change.

-According to Sam Otim, who worked as a researcher at the National Semi Agro Resources Research Institute Serere (NaSARRI), integrated farming involves carrying out several interlinked farming activities, which may include fishing farming, crop growing, and agro-forestry, harvesting and recycling rain water to use it to irrigate crops.
+According to the National Semi Agro Resources Research Institute Serere (NaSARRI), integrated farming involves carrying out several interlinked farming activities, which may include fishing farming, crop growing, and agro-forestry, harvesting and recycling rain water to use it to irrigate crops.

 Theysay water collected in the harvesting ponds can be channelled into the fish ponds and later used to irrigate crops.